-Proposed law retains present law but reduces the per project cap from \$10 million to \$7.2 million and the program cap from \$60 million to \$43.2 million.
+Proposed law retains present law for projects that receive an initial certification prior to July 1, 2015.
+For projects that receive an initial certification on or after July 1, 2015, and on or before Jan.
+1, 2018, proposed law reduces the per project cap from \$10 million to \$7.2 million and the program cap from \$60 million to \$43.2 million.
 Further reduces the credit amount for investors as follows: